-Personally Identifiable Information – We collect certain information that identifies you individually (“Personally Identifiable Information” or “PII”) in connection with the provision of our Services.
+Personally Identifiable Information – We collect certain information that identifies you individually (“Personally Identifiable Information”) in connection with the provision of our Services.
 The type of Personally Identifiable Information we collect may change depending on the Services you subscribe to, and may include items such as your name, service address, billing address, telephone number(s), social security number, driver's license number, bank account number, credit card number and other similar account information.
-PII does not include aggregate or anonymous information that, by itself, cannot be used to identify you.
+Personally Identifiable Information does not include aggregate or anonymous information that, by itself, cannot be used to identify you.

-Other Information – We also collect non-personally identifiable information, including usage statistics, traffic data, the domain names and IP addresses of our website visitors and High Speed Internet Services subscribers, device identifiers and other information.
+Other Information – We also collect non-personally identifiable information, including usage statistics, traffic data, the domain names and IP addresses of our website visitors and High Speed Internet Services subscribers, device identifiers and other non-personally identifiable information (collectively “Non-PII”).
 This information will be treated as Personally Identifiable Information when it is associated or otherwise combined with information that can identify you.

 Cable Television Services – For certain cable television services, such as pay-per-view, video-on-demand and interactive cable services, we collect Personally Identifiable Information in the form of usage information for billing, programming and related purposes.
 For other cable television services, we will not, without your permission, collect Personally Identifiable Information concerning your video program viewing, except as needed to bill you, to provide a service to you, to detect unauthorized reception of our services, with your consent, or as required by law.
 We may collect viewing information that does not identify you personally for any reason, including determining which programs are most popular, how many people are watching the show, which system features are used most often and to make customized recommendations to you.